benc-uk/kube-workshop/readme.md

 The application used will be one that has already been written and built, so no application code will need to be written.

+There are two approaches you can take with this workshop below

+If you get stuck, the [GitHub repo for this workshop](https://github.com/benc-uk/kube-workshop) contains example and working files for most of the sections

-The workshop will use Azure Kubernetes Service (AKS) and assumes a relative degree of comfort in using Azure for sections 2 and 3.
-However all of the Kubernetes concepts & APIs explored and used are not specific to AKS or Azure.
+## Azure Kubernetes Service (AKS)

+> This section assumes a relative degree of comfort in using Azure for sections 2 and 3.

 Sections / modules: